 - Colleges, communities combat off-campus student drinking June 2009

 - As College Drinking Problems Rise, New Studies Identify Effective Prevention Strategies June 2009

 - College students bingeing to extremes Heavy drinking among college students, March 2004

 - Catastrophic Drinking Among College Students Story of Discovery, By Paul Gruenewald, Ph.D.

-- Preventing Alcohol Problems Among College Students: A Campus and Community Resource Guide
+- Preventing Alcohol Problems Among College Students: Environmental Strategies to Prevention

 - Science to Practice: Developing and testing a marketing strategy for preventing alcohol-related problems in college communities Principal Investigator: Robert F. Saltz, Ph.D.

 - Safer Colleges and Universities: A UC-System Evaluation Principal Investigator: Robert F. Saltz, Ph.D.

 - Safer Colleges Toolkit Principal Investigator: Robert F. Saltz, Ph.D.